GRE Test Day Tips: How to Prepare for GRE Test Day

 Tip #4: Don’t Seek Perfection

-Too many student experience anxiety regarding the number of questions they have to answer correctly.
+Too many students experience anxiety regarding the number of questions they have to answer correctly.
 First, worrying about your performance never improves your performance; being alert to the problem at hand can do that.
 Second, realize that you can probably get more questions wrong than you think and still get a good score.

 The GRE exam is computer-adaptive.
 That is, the questions presented to you in, for example, the first Quant section are based on how well you performed on the second Quant section (and the same for Verbal).
 So, at some point, you’ll be facing questions that will be difficult for you to answer, and you’ll possibly get them wrong.
 That’s okay—you should expect that to happen: it happens to almost everyone.
 Remember, you don’t have to answer every question correctly to earn a good score.
 To be clear, your goal is to correctly answer as many questions as you can.
 Just stay focused on that goal.